antarctica/MeshiPhi/docs/html/_sources/sections/Installation.rst.txt

 Installation
 ************

-In this section we will outline the installation steps for installing the software package on a corresponding OS.
+In this section we outline the necessary steps for installing the MeshiPhi software package.
+MeshiPhi requires a pre-existing installation of Python 3.8 or higher.

 Installing MeshiPhi